GenesisFR/DS2TroubleshootingGuide/README.md

 - Use one of the standard resolutions (ex: 1024x768, 1280x720, 1920x1080).
 - Run the game in [windowed](#play-windowed) mode.
 - Use [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_9).

+## Virtual alloc failed with error

+The game is running out of memory.
+It's usually due to using memory intensive mods such as the HD textures.

+Make the game's executable large-address aware using the [LAA enabler](https://www.pcgamingwiki.com/wiki/Windows#Set_older_32-bit_games_to_use_4_GB_RAM_instead_of_2) so it can use more RAM.

 ## Window is offscreen